raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 If the target is a creature, it falls into a state of suspended animation.
 Time ceases to flow for it, and it doesn't grow older.

 You can set a condition for the spell to end early.
-The condition can be anything you choose, but it must occur or be visible within 1 mile of the target.
+The condition can be anything you choose, but it must occur or be visible within 1.6km of the target.
 Examples include "after 1,000 years" or "when the tarrasque awakens."
 This spell also ends if the target takes any damage.

 #### Shapechange